Airline alliance improvements for business travelers often mean worse service for vacation fliers.

 Tourist-class travelers suffer while airlines work to build business traveler satisfaction.

-Coach passengers are held captive by an oligopoly of three airline alliances — SkyTeam, Oneworld, and Star Alliance.
-The three alliances were allowed to grow under DOT protection and used their power only to restrict travel choices for years, prop up high airfares, restrict capacity, and limit new routes.
+Coach passengers are held captive by an oligopoly of three airline alliances: SkyTeam, Oneworld, and Star Alliance.
+Although the three alliances were allowed to grow, under the DOT, they used their power only to restrict travel choices for years, prop up high airfares, restrict capacity, and limit new routes.

-Before the advent of airline alliances, interline airline agreements allowed airlines to transfer baggage from airline to airline.
-They guaranteed passengers the ability to fly on other airlines if their airline could not get them to their destinations.
+Before the advent of airline alliances, interline agreements allowed airlines to transfer baggage from one airline to another.
+They also guaranteed the ability to fly on other airlines if their own airline could not get them to their destinations.
 Sadly, many of these interline agreements have been abandoned in favor of ways to squeeze more money from passengers.

 Shrinking airline benefits for tourist-class travelers are part of airline alliance improvements.